trys/trysv4/content/blog/refactoring-css-locks.md

 categories: Web
 ---

-In our first [Utopia.fyi](https://utopia.fyi/) release, I stumbled upon an elegant way to re-use [CSS locks](https://www.madebymike.com.au/writing/precise-control-responsive-typography/).
+In our first [Utopia.fyi](https://utopia.fyi/) release, I stumbled upon an elegant way to re-use [CSS locks](https://www.madebymike.com.au/writing/precise-control-responsive-typography/), a technique created by Mike Riethmuller in 2015.

 In a traditional CSS lock, we have a `@media` query that locks the selectors when they reach the max viewport size.
 In this example, we go from `2em` to `4em`, between viewports of `20em` and `80em`: